 In applications such as a swarm or robots of a fleet of self-driving cars, the mobility is controlled.
 To reproduce such scenarios, user controlled mobility is being implemented.
 In the same way as firmware is deployed on sensor nodes, the user will be able to uplad a mobility model.
 To guarantee the integrity of the software running on the robot, the user’s mobility model will execute in a sandbox environment.

 Learn how to use mobile nodes.
 Follow the tutorial

 is an open-source robot with a maximum speed of 0.7m/s and an odometry of 2578.33 ticks/wheel.
 It is equipped with a netbook (Asus X200CA).
 Two sets of batteries are present in this robot: a 3000mAh battery for the netbook, and a 4400mAh battery to power the motors.
 This allows the robot to run for 3 hours, and fully recharge in 6 hours.
-An infrared beam allow the robot to find its docking station, where it recharges.
+An infrared beam allows the robot to find its docking station, where it recharges.

 is a high-mobility 4×4 platform with 4 brushless motors and 4 hall encoders.
 It is equipped with a single-board computer based on an Intel Atom dual-core.
-Since no off-the-shelf docking station is available for this robot, the IoT-LAB team developed one capable of charging two robots.
+Since no off-the-shelf docking station is available for this robot, the IoT-LAB team developed one capable of charging robots.
 The robot uses its two infrared sensors and camera to align in front of the docking station, marked by a QR code, moves forwards, and shuts down its motors once it starts charging.